 If you’ve only got two days for a road trip, you can’t wander too far from home.
 To get ideas, do an Internet search for “weekend road trip” plus the name of your hometown.
 Pick a destination that appeals to you, map out a route, pack your bags, and hit the road.
 You can plan out places to stay and places to eat ahead of time or make looking for them part of the adventure.

 8. Go Camping

 Another unconventional alternative to a traditional weekend getaway is a camping trip.
 Admittedly, sleeping in a tent and cooking over an open fire isn’t everyone’s idea of a romantic way to spend the weekend.
 But if you’re both outdoorsy types, you can get away from it all by spending a weekend in the woods.
-What could be more romantic than sharing time in a beautiful outdoor setting by day or under the stars?
+What could be more romantic than sharing time in a beautiful outdoor setting by day or under the stars at night?

 Public campgrounds in national or state parks are just about the cheapest places you can stay on vacation.
 According to TripSavvy, most of them charge no more than $20 per night for a site with fire rings, running water, and clean restrooms.
 You can even find some completely free campsites, though these usually have no amenities.

 If you want to enjoy the outdoors without having to give up the comfort of a roof and a bed, try cabin camping.
 Cabin and yurt rentals offer basic shelter and access to indoor plumbing for much less than the price of a hotel.
 On Reserve America, you can find campsites with cabin rentals across the U.S. and Canada.
 You can also try searching the website of your state park system.

 Another way to camp in comfort: rent an RV through Outdoorsy.com.
 It’s a vehicle and sleeping accommodations all in one.
 Some RVs even have built-in bathrooms and kitchens.